tvquizphd/public-quiz/README.md

   - Keep the description.
 It defines an [OAuth App](https://github.com/settings/applications/new) w/ Device Flow.
 - ⭐ Star your fork to create your GitHub Pages environment.

-**Register via your GitHub Pages URL**, like: [pass.tvquizphd.com](https://pass.tvquizphd.com):
+**Register via your GitHub Pages URL**, like: [pass.tvquizphd.com](https://pass.tvquizphd.com) by:

-1. Copy one-time ECIES public key to the link given for your fork's wiki.
+1. Copying one-time ECIES public key to the link given for your fork's wiki.
-3. Paste one-time GitHub code to add your [OAuth App](https://github.com/settings/applications).
+3. Pasting one-time GitHub code to add your [OAuth App](https://github.com/settings/applications).
-4. Choose a secure master password.
+4. Choosing a secure master password.

 The page gives you a link to bookmark.
 You must use your master password each time you use the link.